 Payee name versus Responsible party

-When you receive a grant, you have to fill out the Grant Acknowledgment Form (GAF) that allows the grant recipient (an individual or an organization) to select a payee for the grant as well as select to which bank account the grant payment must be issued.
+When you receive a grant, you have to fill out the Grant Acceptance Form (GAF) that allows the grant recipient (an individual or an organization) to select a payee for the grant as well as select to which bank account the grant payment must be issued.
 Although you may request to have the grant deposited in a bank account other than that of the grant recipient, the T4A at the end of the year will be made out in the name of the grant recipient for payments issued during the calendar year.
 The grant recipient – not the payee name on the cheque – is the party responsible for any tax filings based on funds received.

 Expected expenses versus Grant payment

 You may request that Council issue multiple payments for your grant instead of receiving one big lump sum.
 It is important to understand why.
 A T4A is prepared yearly for payments issued during the prior calendar year.
 Eligible grant expenses may be applied against the grant revenue received (see links below for more information).
 To reduce the fiscal impact of the grant received, it would be good practice to try to match revenues to the budgeted expenses so that the revenues in one year correspond to the expenses in that same year.
 Therefore, once the expected timing of expenses is determined, request the grant payments be paid in more than one installment, on different calendar years.